• 289-GET-ZOLD (289-438-9653)

 Best For Established families wanting space, schools, and broad housing options

-What to consider: The detached segment ran at 99% SP/LP in Q4, so the negotiating room on a typical detached home here is thin.
-The townhouse and condo segments are a different story.
-Condo townhouses moved at 96% on 50% absorption of new listings, so there's more give in that part of the market.
+What to consider: The detached segment ran at 99% SP/LP in Q1, so the negotiating room on a typical detached home here is thin — though absorption sat at 36% against 70 new detached listings, so buyers do have selection.
+Condo apartments were the quiet standout: four sales at 99% of list in 24 days, on a 57% sales-to-new-listings ratio.
 If you're shopping for the 1960s and 70s detached pocket, build a meaningful renovation budget into your numbers.
 Kitchens and bathrooms from that era will need updates, and the mechanical systems may be due for updates as well.

 Inside Tip: Regency Acres is functionally its own micro-market within Aurora Highlands.
 Lot sizes differ from those in the newer builds along Bathurst, and the elementary school catchment is Regency Acres P.S., not Wellington.
 If schools are part of your decision, run the address through the YRDSB locator before you write an offer, because two streets in this neighbourhood can put you in two different catchments.